 Not only is Facebook using (and contributing to) open source software such as Linux, Memcached, MySQL, Hadoop, and many others, it has also made much of its internally developed software available as open source.

 Facebook has been growing at an incredible pace.
-Its user base is increasing almost exponentially and is now close to half a billion active users, and who knows what it will be by the end of the year.
-The site seems to be growing with about 100 million users every six months or so.
+Its user base is increasing almost exponentially and now includes over two billion active users—and who knows what it will be by the end of the year.

 Facebook even has a dedicated “growth team” that constantly tries to figure out how to make people use and interact with the site even more.

-This rapid growth means that Facebook will keep running into various performance bottlenecks as it’s challenged by more and more page views, searches, uploaded images, status messages, and all the other ways that Facebook users interact with the site and each other.
+This rapid growth means that Facebook will keep running into various performance bottlenecks as it’s challenged by more and more page views, searches, uploaded images (including images formats and sizes), status messages, and all the other ways that Facebook users interact with the site and each other.

 But this is just a fact of life for a service like Facebook.
 Facebook’s engineers will keep iterating and coming up with new ways to scale (it’s not just about adding more servers).
 For example, Facebook’s photo storage system has already been completely rewritten several times as the site has grown.

 So, we’ll see what the engineers at Facebook come up with next.
 We bet it’s something interesting.
 After all, they are scaling a mountain that most of us can only dream of; a site with more users than most countries.
 When you do that, you better get creative.

 If you’re interested in how the Internet works, be sure to check out our article on how Google collects data about you and the Internet.